RespiraWorks/Ventilator/manufacturing/internals/venturi/README.md

 | **Total length** | 106.1mm | 143mm | 138mm | 142.5mm |
 | **Notes** | | | Requires discrete [1/4"-3/4" adapter](../reducer_3-4_1-4) upstream | |

-### 3D Printing

-**Note: Please see general advice in the [manufacturing methods guide](../../methods).**

-These should not be printed with FDM.
-Instead, a leak-tight method like SLA or MJF should be used.
-The model contains printed threads and is designed to interface with the referenced mcmaster barbed fitting (item 2 below).

-When slicing, it is best to position the part vertically to maintain authentic tapering and orifice geometry.
-No scaffolding should be required.
-Part has been successfully printed with Siraya Fast of various colors.

 ## Parts

 **Note: If you are a member of the RespiraWorks team, review the [part purchasing guidelines][ppg]